mizuhirosuzuki/mizuhirosuzuki.github.io/_pages/vitae.md

 ### Work in Progress ###

-0. **Winter weather on exam dates and matriculation for a prestigious university in Japan**
+0. **Winter weather on exam dates and matriculation into a prestigious university in Japan**

 ### Work Experience ###